 How does A Deer Grow Antlers?

-The antlers grow from two base points on top of the deer’s head.
+The antlers grow from two base points on the deer’s head.
 These two points are called pedicles, and the antlers are bone tissue structures.

 The velvet, a soft tissue, covers the antlers and feeds nutrients to the growing structure.
-The velvet contains arteries and veins, which are used to feed the nutrients.
+The velvet contains arteries and veins, which provide nutrients.

-Testosterone is needed to grow antlers, so the male deer with more testosterone is generally the one that grows them.
+Testosterone is needed to grow antlers, so the male deer with more testosterone is generally the one that produces them.

-Testosterone in male humans plays a huge role in developing reproductive tissues and promotes bone and muscle mass characteristics.
+Testosterone in male humans plays a massive role in developing reproductive tissues and promotes bone and muscle mass characteristics.

-The testosterone in the male deer is very similar and plays a key role in the deer finding a mate.
+The testosterone in the male deer is very similar and plays a vital role in finding a mate.

 Why do Some Female Deer Grow Antlers?

-Although the male buck produces testosterone, which is essential for antler growth, some female deers produce this.
+Although the male buck produces testosterone, essential for antler growth, some female deers have this.